iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

   resolved,

-* include a sentence like: "If there are no substantive objections within 7 days from this email, then the GEP will be accepted; see GEP 0 for more details."
+* include a sentence like: "If there are no substantive objections within 7 days from this message, then the GEP will be accepted; see GEP 0 for more details."

 ..
 For an example, see: `Zulip`_ ....